saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    [SQL MI](https://docs.microsoft.com/azure/azure-sql/managed-instance/) is a fully-managed PaaS SQL Server Database Engine Instance hosted in Azure that provides _near_ 100% compatibility with on-premises SQL Server database instances.
 Unlike SQL DB, it does not use an isolated multi-tenant model.
 Instead, it supplies a native virtual network (VNet) implementation that addresses many common isolation and security concerns of on-premises SQL Server customers.
 As such, it is the best PaaS option for migrating existing SQL Server databases to the cloud.

-   The managed instance model allows existing SQL Server customers to lift-and-shift their on-premises applications to the cloud with minimal application and database changes.
+   The managed instance model allows existing SQL Server customers to lift and shift their on-premises applications to the cloud with minimal application and database changes.
 As a deployment option of Azure SQL Database, it preserves all the PaaS capabilities that drastically reduce management overhead and TCO.
 While the majority of on-premises SQL features are supported, there are some features, like Filestream, that are not available.
 Unlike SQL DB, SQL MI does support distributed transactions, SQL Agent jobs, .NET CLR integration, and [Service broker](https://docs.microsoft.com/sql/database-engine/configure-windows/sql-server-service-broker?toc=%2Fazure%2Fazure-sql%2Ftoc.json&view=sql-server-ver15) (including preview support for [cross-instance Service Broker message exchange](https://techcommunity.microsoft.com/t5/azure-sql/cross-instance-service-broker-message-exchange-for-azure-sql/ba-p/2217323)).

    Azure SQL MI is best for new cloud-native applications or existing applications that want to use the latest stable SQL Server features and need to be migrated to the cloud with minimal changes.
-It is also recommended for teams that do not want to employ resources for configuration and management of database infrastructure.
+It is also recommended for teams that do not want to employ resources for the configuration and management of database infrastructure.

    _[SQL Server on an Azure VM](https://docs.microsoft.com/azure/azure-sql/virtual-machines/)_